-Born and raised in Brooklyn, Puerto Rico was a distant, nebulous place that art allowed me to re-imagine and re-envision.
-This process came to drive my art practice and was the impetus behind my decision to rematriate.
-I returned to my ancestral womb of Borikén in 2014, where I have been based since.
-Here colonialism continues as a living, breathing beast.
-Art, therefore, is a decolonial strategy that I use to sharpen, document and advance my own liberation praxis while contributing to a greater, collective liberatory process.
+Born and raised in Brooklyn, Puerto Rico was a distant, nebulous place.
+Art always allowed me to remember, re-imagine, re-envision this motherland.
+The incessant need to reconnect was the driving force of my work and the impetus behind my 2014 rematriation.
+Here colonialism continues as a living, breathing beast urging that art be a decolonial strategy.
+Through my creative practice I sharpen, document, advance my own liberation praxis while contributing to a collective liberatory process.

 Navigating notions of motherland/ otherland, I search the abyss that stretches between them, channeling suppressed and repressed ancestral wisdom.
 I scan these waters flowing around us and through us for new aesthetics and strategies in transcending the confines of colonialism.
 Conceptually, I am searching for submerged roadmaps to liberation in the underwater graves of our ancestors, on the seafloor of trenches and troughs surrounding us as sites of sustained seismic activity.